What will happen to the European Health Insurance Card (EHIC)?

 Whilst many policies can provide cover for missed flights, it’s very unlikely that they will cover you for delays at the airport.
 We would recommend allowing yourself additional time to arrive at the airport in case there are delays.

 Will cruises or ferries be affected by Brexit?

 You’ll be pleased to know that cruises and ferries should generally remain unaffected by Brexit as they are operated under maritime laws, rather than European.
 It’s expected that the pricing for cruises could rise due to the impact Brexit will have on the pound.

-However, many cruising companies will take sterling as a currency on board, so your spending on the ship won’t be affected should exchange rates change.
+However, many cruising companies will take sterling as a currency on board, meaning that your spending on the ship, won’t be affected should exchange rates change.